mushcatshiro/CS-basics/Software Engineering/aws/database.md

 RDS's is build on top of EBS (gp2 or io).
 For managed instance, SSH is not allowed.
 RDS's maintenance will results in some downtime.

+> provisioned RDS instance size and EBS volume type/size to be specified.

 Auto scaling of RDS can be setup such that the storage increase dynamically by setting a maximum storage threshold e.g. free storage is < 10% of provisioned storage.
 Auto scaling is suitable for unpredictable workloads.